Festival Events

 The contextual and research-based lifeblood of any production, the dramaturg’s work exists in any number of guises and functions, which include workshop support in new play development; pre-production research preparation; company enrichment; pre- and post-show audience engagement; data collection; and community outreach, amongst many others.
 Today, traditional modes of dramaturgy expand into and adapt technological innovation, new approaches to text, and fresh foundations for methods of production support, all based on a core value of seeking a deeper understanding of the work at hand.

 If you worked as a dramaturg over the last year on a project at your institution, we encourage you to submit your work to the Dramaturgy area recognition and awards!
 You can submit any and all projects – whether those were part of coursework or part of a production.
-There are two types of awards or recognition that we give in this region:

-2. Other region-level recognition, as determined each year by the respondents
+2. Other region-level recognition, as determined each year by the respondents.

-Please use this form to submit your application for the KCACTF Dramaturgy Region 7 Recognition and Awards.
-Entries will be read and responded to by a panel of dramaturgs.
-There are five parts to the application, which are described in this information document.
 If you have any questions on the application process or participation in the award process, please contact Region 7 Dramaturgy Coordinator Sarah Campbell (she/her) at sarahcampbell@uidaho.edu.

-RYAN ACTING SCHOLARSHIP AUDITION
+IRENE RYAN ACTING SCHOLARSHIP AUDITIONS

 • Students (auditionee and partner) must have a paid registration to participate.